 The ballot measure would add a Section 18 to Article I of the Minnesota Constitution.
 And it would add the following text:

-Sec.18.
+Sec.18. a.
 The rights of the people to cannabis, including marijuana and hemp, shall not be restricted, regulated or taxed in any way more than the laws restrict, regulate or tax the people’s rights to alcoholic beverages, including beer and wine.

 Delayed effective date: This constitutional amendment will take effect five years after its approval by the people, so the legislature will have an opportunity to amend existing laws should it so desire.

 Minnesota voters can vote on a proposed amendment to the Minnesota Constitution, on the general election ballot.
 And we’ve done this many times over the years.
 The Minnesota legislature has information on the history and the process of constitutional amendment ballot questions.